uclaacm/gamestudio-f18/workshop-1-intro-to-Unity-Editor/README.md

 When you click the "Untagged" box, a dropdown menu will appear with your tag options.
 Select Player, and now your player will be tagged!

+### Disclaimer
+Note before we go on: Coding is definitely not needed to use Unity but it makes some things a bit easier to do when you’re starting out.
+We don't expect anyone here to know how to code at all, so if you're worried at that well make things really easy and we’ll go slowly.
+If you're not that interested in coding just bear with us and we'll get to the fun stuff after.

 ### Unity Programming Terms
 So we are going to code a bit for our PlayerController Script, so here are some terms used in programming for Unity:

 * variable: like a variable in math, but can hold values other than just numbers.
-In C#, the language Unity uses, the variable's type and name have to be declared.
+In C#, the language Unity uses, the variable's type and name have to be declared as follows:
+	* Type name = value;
+	* Type is the kind of value that we want to hold.
+In C# we have quite a few different options, a few ones that are relavant to us in Unity are
+		* GameObject : holds a gameobject
+		* Rigidbody : holds a rigidbody
+		* int : holds an integer value (whole number 1, 2, 3, 4 etc)
+		* float : holds a number that can have a fractional value(i.e. 2.34, 7.92, 6.44)
+		* Vector3 : holds a 3d vector (essentially just a collection of 3 floats that can be used to hold things like 3d position)

-* private and public variables: Public variables are visible to all classes.
-Other classes or objects can access them.
-Private variables can only be used by the class they're in.
-Public variables can also be edited in the Unity Editor under the Inspector.
+* private and public variables: Public variables are visible to other objects outside the script in which they are created.
+Private variables can only be used by the script they're in.
+Public variables can also be edited in the Unity Editor under the Inspector for that script.

-* float: a value that can have a fractional value(i.e. 2.34, 7.92, 6.44)

 * function: Basically a block of code with a name.
 This allows us to write blocks of code that do different things separately, which makes it easier to write and debug.
 You can call functions (aka run them) in other functions.

 ### PlayerController Script
 Under the Project Window, click Create -> C# Script.
 Rename the script "PlayerController".
 In the hierarchy, select the Player, then in the Inspector click on Add Component then search and add the script.
 Double click the script under the project window to launch the code editor.
-This will be Visual Studio if you have a windows, or MonoDevelop if you have a mac.
+This will be Visual Studio if you have a windows, or MonoDevelop if you have a mac (newer versions of Unity also use Visual Studio).
 The code should look like this:
 ```cs
 using System.Collections;
 using System.Collections.Generic;